Charged current neutrino scattering from nucleons: Summary and conclusions

+\item In the case of DIS, it is found that the higher order perturbative and nonperturbative corrections has significant effect on the cross sections.

+\item The effect of CM energy cut of $W>1.8$ GeV or $W>2$ GeV makes a significant difference on the cross sections.
+The MINER$\nu$A collaboration is currently analysing 1D and 2D results on the DIS of (anti)neutrino-nucleus scattering for the different nuclear targets like carbon, hydrocarbon, iron and lead.
+Therefore, it is very important to first understand what cut on $W$ would be appropriate to identify the true DIS events in the (anti)neutrino-nucleon scattering. \end{itemize}

 The results discussed in this paper will be quite useful to estimate the $\nu_l(\bar\nu_l)-N$ scattering cross sections, particularly for the experiments, which are studying $Q^2$-distribution in the few GeV energy region.
+The MicroBooNE collaboration has reported the cross section results for the single hyperon production and $\eta$ meson production processes and plans to study the single kaon production and associated particle production processes in the near future.
+Moreover, the DUNE experiment also plans to perform cross section measurements in the neutrino energy region of about 2~GeV.
+Therefore, the results discussed in this paper would be useful in the analysis of the accelerator neutrino experiments like MicroBooNE, NOvA, DUNE, etc., as well as the other experiments with atmospheric neutrinos.